kingoomieiii/frame-transformer/README.md

 * FrameNorm - Just a helper module; applies layer norm to each frame of each channel with shared affine transform.

-* FrameDrop - Same as above, just 1d dropout applied to each frame

 * FrameEncoder - position-wise encoder for each frame responsible for downsampling and expansion of channels.
 This consists of a residual block made from multichannel linear layers to allow for each channel to learn its own position-wise linear layer.
 It takes inspiration from the transformer architecture and uses residual blocks in that style - linear2(activation(linear1(norm(x)))).

 * FrameDecoder - position-wise decoder for each frame responsible for upsampling and reduction of channels.
 This consists of two residual blocks; the first allows each channel to learn its own position-wise residual block, and the second residual block integrates the skip connection by concatenating it with the output of the first block and reducing it back to out_channels.